Thanks to the growing popularity of board gaming, it’s easier than ever before to find other board game players.

 With a free account, I was able to search for board gamers near me.
 I found a surprising amount of gamers, all of which I could connect with.

 Gamers have different levels according to how many gaming events they have organized and attended so you can see who is a regular user of the site.

 As well as searching for players near me, I could also create an event for others to attend.
-After I’ve filled in all the location, time and date details, I can also specify if there’s an entry fee, and whether it is ok for people to smoke and drink at my event.
+After I’ve filled in all the location, time and date details, I can also specify if there’s an entry fee, and whether it is ok for people to drink at my event.
 I quite liked these options.

 When you publish an event, Roll for Group will automatically email gamers nearby to let them know about it.

 Roll for Group is definitely a site worth checking out.

 I am so lucky to live in a city with a board game cafe!
 If you’re unfamiliar with them, see my post: What Board Game Bars and Cafes Are (and Why They Rock!).

 Board game cafes are a great place to meet other gamers.
 It is in the cafe’s interest to put on events to encourage people to come and play games so there is usually a lot going on!

 Some of the events they’ve held in the last year are: